SrunNalin/Emoji-Based-Hate-Speech-Detection-on-Social-Media/README.md

 This process has been done in **Training_deep_model/**.
 This folder consists of 3 files in order to train the binary model, and multiclass model(for different types of messages), and we could test the model prediction for new messages in **Training_deep_model/test_binary_model.ipynb**.
 ### Model
 Every trained model and other needed model such as FastText pre-trained embedding model have been put in this **Model/** folder.
 However, some model files are too big so we cannot put them all in this GitHub but we could find them in this drive https://drive.google.com/drive/folders/1QxCGA8utdAZNqD8bzA90FJuImKL4UUYh?usp=sharing.
-### Project Report
-Additionally, we could find our report document at this link https://www.overleaf.com/7996372421xcnmbnkwryrp.